Falcon Festival

 Falcon Festival is an annual festival celebrated in Umrangso, Dima Hasao district in the Northeast Indian state of Assam.
 The Festival is held to bring conservation awareness to the migratory bird, Amur falcon, that visit the region during the month of October–November every year.
 The festival is usually held after the birds has left the region.

 Origin

-The primary aim of the festival was raising awareness about concervation of migratory bird Amur falcon.
+The primary aim of the festival was raising awareness about conservation of migratory bird Amur falcon.
 The first edition was held for two days from 31 October to 1 November 2015 at Karbi Club ground, Umrangso, in association with Blue Hills Society, Wildlife Trust of India and Charities Aid Foundation-India.

 Objective

 The main objective of the festival is wildlife conservation and cultural celebration.
 The festival is one among the similar festival celebrated in Northeastern India for conservation of Amur falcon.
 Similar festivals are celebrated in other Northeastern state like in Nagaland, Meghalaya, Manipur.
 It holds the distinction of being the first to spearhead awareness about Amur Falcon in the region.